hysios/editorjs-renderer/README.md

+# editorjs-renderer
+This is a modified version of pavittrax's editorjs-html.

+The change's relative to his library (as of 11/2/2023) include:
+- Rendering for **simpleImage** blocks
+- **Caption** rendering for image blocks
+- Small padding, line spacing changes, etc

+Besides that its identical.
+Here is pavittrax's readme.
+Support him with your stars or coffee, not me :)

 # editorjs-html
 A utility to parse editorjs clean data to HTML.
   - Use it with plain Javascript/Typescript, React, Angular, Vue or any templating engine/framework of your choice.